hcitang/seng301/about.md

 * Modify an existing design and its implementation in order to achieve a specified effect.

+By the end of the course, you will have been exposed to the following tools:

+* C#, .NET Framework, and maybe .NET Core: [4th most popular programming language according TIOBE](http://www.tiobe.com/tiobe-index/).
+C# is similar to Java, but has a lot of nice syntactic sugar pieces that make it nicer to deal with.
+The .NET Framework has some niceness that we will get to explore in the assignments.
+* Visual Studio (IDE + debugger): This is one of the most important things to become familiar with -- how to use the development environment to support your development process.
+Specifically, we will devote time in tutorial to get you accustomed to using the debugger, and thinking about how to debug code.
+* NUnit: An automated test suite that is prototypical of most automated testing tools out there.
+In real life, the vast majority of testing is done in an automated way.
+You will learn how to do it, too.
+* GitHub: A code repository is one of the most important basic tools used by professional developers (e.g. RCS, CVS, SVN, git, ...).
+We will use it as a "prototypical" code repository tool.
+You will learn to use GitHub as it is a popular online "public" repository, and also to start your own GitHub profile (one of the main ways that prospective employers evaluate you!).
+* Slack: Developers use "new hotness" tools all the time to facilitate communication.
+We're going to use Slack because it's the latest new hotness.

 ## Evaluation

 Note: This is tentative, and superceded by the course syllabus.